Ausommet/Projects/Link Hunter/README.md

  - Flask: Serving as the web framework, Flask enables a seamless and
    responsive user interface.
  - PRAW (Python Reddit API Wrapper): Leveraging PRAW to interact with
-   Reddit's API, ensuring accurate and up-to-date information retrieval.
+   Reddit's API ensures accurate and up-to-date information retrieval.